Planting The Seed

 On New Ground

 Shawn and Julie stepped back from day-to-day operations at Mountain Rose Herbs and formed a three-person executive team to lead the company.
-Executive Director of Operations Jennifer Gerrity, Customer Experience Director Irene Wolansky, and Executive Director of Finance Cameron Stearns now oversee the inner workings of this bustling organic botanicals supplier.
+Chief Operations Officer Jennifer Gerrity, Chief Marketing and Customer Officer Irene Wolansky, and Chief Financial Officer Cameron Stearns now oversee the inner workings of this bustling organic botanicals supplier.